SahilK-027/LeetCode/CONTRIBUTING.md

 ## Contributor

-Being a contributor at The Algorithms, we request you to follow the points mentioned below:
+Being a contributor at Leetcode, we request you to follow the points mentioned below:

 - You did your own work.
 - No plagiarism is allowed.
 Any plagiarized work will not be merged.